 The Blue Cross and Blue Shield companies have designated national Blue Distinction Centers meeting their standards and selection criteria for bariatric weight loss surgery, cardiac (heart) care, fertility care, organ transplants (e.g. adult and pediatric bone marrow/stem cell, heart, lung, liver, pancreas (adult only) transplants, total knee and hip replacement, cancer care, maternity care, spine surgery, cellular immunotherapy, and gene therapy for ocular disorders.
 Quality criteria can be found from the home page.
 Substance Use Treatment and Recovery distinction to launch Jan.
 1, 2020.
 In addition to Blue Distinction Centers, the Blue Distinction+ (Plus) designates high quality centers that also consider cost of care.
 (No further information is available on prices.)
 Interactive database; updated 2019

-Definition of Gene Therapy, Genetic basics, FAQs, Genomics and personalized medicine plan, epigenomics, pharmacogenomics, proteomics.
+MedlinePlus website for genes provides definition of Gene Therapy, Genetic basics, FAQs, Genomics and personalized medicine plan, epigenomics, pharmacogenomics, proteomics.
 Read: What Is A Gene? (written for kids, from Nemours Foundation, kidshealth.org) See article on genetic ancestry testing for those interested in family history and genealogy.
 Genomic factors reportedly play a role in nine of the ten leading causes of death in the United States.
 Learn about the Human Genome Project and more

+Find resources for information on Genetics.
 Extensive set of reference materials from the National Network of Libraries of Medicine, geared to student learning.
 Genetics Home Reference and handbook.
 Includes references on biotechnology, cloning, DNA, epigenetics, stem cells, gene therapy, genetic mutation, genetic testing, inheriting genetic conditions, bioethics and genetics

+Find a genetic clinic or genetic service in the US.
 American College of Medical Genetics and Genomics (ACMG) lists genetics clinics in the United States.
 Basic information provided.
 The ACMG is an interdisciplinary professional membership organization that represents the interests of medical genetics professionals including clinical geneticists, clinical laboratory geneticists, and genetic counselors.

 Mountain States Genetics Network provides resources for the diagnosis and management of genetic disorders, including an online directory of genetic support groups.
 Focus is on services in eight states: AZ, CO, MT, NM, NV, TX, UT and WY